algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 │   │   │      ├── Pollution.tscn
 │   │   ├── ui/               # UI specific to the management gameplay
 │   │   └── managers/         # Task, worker, or building managers
-│   │   │      ├── economiesManager.gd
+│   │   │      ├── economiesManager.cs
-│   ├── EventManager/              #Manage game events (like natural disasters, or conflicts) │   │   ├── EventManager.gd
+│   ├── EventManager/              #Manage game events (like natural disasters, or conflicts) │   │   ├── EventManager.cs
 │   │   ├── Events/ #List of events
 │   │   └── progression/         # Check the gameplay evolution when time flies
 │   └── ui/                  # General UI for the game